techenthusiast167/EMAIL-CRAWL/README.md

     pip package manager

+    A separate directory dedicated for this project.
+Create using ```mkdir OSINT```, where 'OSINT' is the directory's name.

 **Quick Manual Installation**

 Visit the link below to get the script, then use nano to install it: